 - Prepare the Dough:

-- In a bowl, combine warm water, yeast, and sugar.
-Let it sit for about 5 minutes until frothy.
+- Mix warm water, yeast, and sugar in a bowl.
+Let it sit for about 5 minutes until it’s frothy.

-- Stir in the flour, salt, and olive oil until a dough forms.
-Knead for about 5 minutes until smooth.
+- Stir in flour, salt, and olive oil until a dough forms.
+Knead for about 5 minutes until it’s smooth.

-- Cover with a damp cloth and let the dough rise in a warm place for about an hour, or until doubled in size.
+- Cover with a damp cloth and let it rise in a warm spot for about an hour, or until it’s doubled in size.

 - Preheat the Grill: